bizurkur/drifter/README.md

 The base machine should create a `drifter` user and set up the default SSH keys.

 TODO: Add more to this later.

+# Autocompletion

+To enable Bash autocompletion:

+    $ _DRIFTER_COMPLETE=source drifter > drifter-complete.sh

+Then add this line to your .bashrc file:

+    . /path/to/drifter-complete.sh